Renusree-P/Trends-in-the-movie-industry-using-Tableau/README.md

   There are some missing values in the data.
 Instead of having those spaces have a value of 0, we just set them as null cells, so they would not impact measurements such as mean.

 - #### Extracting Month column:
   The data consisted the release date of the movie in the form of month, day and year.
-So, to get only the release month, we created a new column using flash fill of Excel.
+So, to get only the release month, we created a new column using flash fill tool of Excel.

 - #### Visualizatio tools:
   Used tableau to construct visualizations.
 The various visualizations used in this project include Bubble charts, Bar charts, Pie charts, Line charts, Circle views, Scatterplot, Comparison charts.